jbossdemocentral/3scale-api-workshop/docs/install.md

 To install the 3scale API Workshop, you need to have a host machine with the latest stable release version of the OpenShift client tools.

-You can download the OpenShift Client Tools from [Red Hat Developers Portal Site](https://developers.redhat.com/products/openshift/download/).
+You can download the OpenShift Client Tools from [Red Hat Developers Portal Site](https://developers.redhat.com/products/openshift/download/) or follow the instructions on how to [Install the CLI](https://docs.openshift.com/container-platform/3.9/cli_reference/get_started_cli.html#installing-the-cli) from the openshift.com webpage.

 You'll want to know how to [fork](https://help.github.com/articles/fork-a-repo/) and [clone](https://help.github.com/articles/cloning-a-repository/) a Git repository, and how to [check out a branch](https://git-scm.com/docs/git-checkout#git-checkout-emgitcheckoutemltbranchgt).